abm6/web-react-show-hide-component/README.md

-# web-react-show-hide-component
-A sample react template for showing and hiding components
+# React Show & Hide Floating Component

+This is a sample demonstration of react hooks to show and hide components based on a triggering button.

+Also when the (floating) component is visible the underlying document should be prevented from getting scrolled by the scroll events.